xxks-kkk/KV-store/README.md

 of five servers.
 The clients will rotate issuing put requests and then "stabilize" command will be invoked at the end.

 We design two test environments and the test results are reported in the table below.
+We list all test cases and report the performance only on the benchmark test cases.

 - Single machine: we spawn all clients and servers on a single machine and we issue the commands from the pre-generated test cases (using "commandGen.py").